isomerpages/moe-rulangpri/_stakeholders-and-partners/Rulang Primary School Alumni Association (RPSAA).md

 a platform for alumni to reconnect, conribute, and make a positive impact on Rulang Primary School.</p>
 <p>Led by visionary leaders such as Mr. Chew Chin Seng, Mr. Tan Teck Yoke,
-Mr. Wee Hang Yong, and presently Mr. Tan Poh Kok, the RPSAA has continuously strived to foster fellowship among its members, while nurturing a profound love and commitment to Rulang Primary School.</p>
+Mr. Wee Hang Yong, Mr. Tan Poh Kok and presently Mr. Aaron Tan, the RPSAA has continuously strived to foster fellowship among its members, while nurturing a profound love and commitment to Rulang Primary School.</p>
 <p><strong>At the heart of our mission lies several core objectives:</strong>
 </p>
 <ol data-tight="true" class="tight">